Glue-on lashes were the go-to for anyone wanting long, luscious lashes. They are cheaper and more flexible than lash

 For those wanting a more natural look, a thick liquid eyeliner to hold their lashes in place doesn’t get them that look.

 You may get irritation or have an allergic reaction to the magnetic eyeliner.
 The liner should be replaced every three months to prevent the growth of bacteria.
 Otherwise, the bacteria can lead to infection.
 And some experience headaches with magnetic lashes, but it’s unclear what’s causing the headaches.

 You can lose lashes when removing magnetic lashes if you are not careful.
 They can break your natural lashes or cause them to grow in the wrong direction.

 So given the pros and cons, are magnetic lashes better than glue-on lashes?

-Any lash enhancements, whether they are magnetic or glue, have risks.
+Any lash enhancements, whether they are magnetic or glue, extensions or a lash lift, have risks.
 Anytime you have a foreign object near your eyes or that you are touching your eyes, there is the potential for injury or infection.

 Glue in your eyes is no joke.

 But again, the biggest benefit of magnetic lashes is that they don’t require glue, so some consider them a safer alternative to glue lashes.

-That all having been said, if they are applied, removed and taken care of properly, both magnetic lashes and glue lashes are good options if you are looking to enhance your natural lashes.
+That said, if they are applied, removed, and taken care of properly, both magnetic lashes and glue lashes are good options if you are looking to enhance your natural lashes.
 It’s really a matter of personal preference.

 If you are still unsure which is right for you, try them both!
 Though you can get higher-end, more expensive magnetic lashes , there are lots of affordable brands of both magnetic lashes and glue lashes out there.